 If your batter separates at all while sitting in the fridge, just give it a little stir before pouring and baking.
-You’ll see lots of new air pockets throughout the batter, a testimony to the fermentation that’s been occurring.
+You’ll see lots of new air pockets throughout the batter, a testimony to the fermentation that’s occurring.

 And I love the method used in this recipe because it’s uncomplicated and requires no new cooking tools.
 Just stick it in the fridge, and the probiotics do the work for you.

 The recipe below uses parmesan cheese.
 Most eaters will not notice the cheesy flavor unless you point it out.
 The parmesan creates an incredible texture internally and externally.
 I make my dairy-free daughter’s waffles without this ingredient.
 I often add in a smashed fruit or cooked, smashed veggie to hers instead, like pumpkin or banana or frozen cauliflower rice.

 Dairy-free Sourdough using Sauerkraut Juice

 Fermentation with sour raw milk works well in the refrigerator.
 But with sauerkraut juice it is better to ferment the batter at room temperature, in which case I wait to add the eggs and baking soda until ready to bake.
 This bread recipe uses this method.

 - 1-1/4 cups Otto's cassava flour see link below in Recipe notes